zehaog2/Market_Analyis/README.md

-# Portfolio enchancer
+# Intro
-- Narrow queries, mitigate risk.
-I hope you find anything helpful.
-All of the results & resources here are to help enhance my risk assessment and stock querying all based on techincal analysis.
+- All of the results & resources here are to help myself in narrowing queries and mitigating risk all based on techincal analysis.
 DM me if you are interested in how I do my techincals.
 Please read the disclaimer.
 - Portfolio opening Date: Nov 2024.
 As of Aug 13th, 2025, YoY Yield: 21%
+- I hope you find anything helpful.

 ## Portfolio
 - As of Aug 13th, 2025
 - AMZN COHU CROX EAF EVTL FTK GFS GLXY GME HYLN INTC RDW SIRI SLV SVCO WRD
 - Cash position: 18.5%
+- Opening Date: Nov 2024.
+As of Aug 13th, 2025, YoY Yield: 21%

 ## Resources
 - https://www.insiderdashboard.com/?tab=insider-trading-buys-sells